hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 ### Rate Limiting

 Rate limiting protects the platform from abuse and also supports monetization.
+I would use sliding window rate limiting because it creates smoother traffic patterns and avoids spikes around window boundaries.
+I would split clients into different buckets (depending on the account size) and assign different rate limits.

 Example plans:

-* Free: 100 req/min
+* Basic: 100 req/min
 * Pro: 1000 req/min
 * Enterprise: custom

-I would use sliding window rate limiting because it creates smoother traffic patterns and avoids spikes around window boundaries.

 ---